Press Kit

 Emma's long bio:

-Emma Payne is a seasoned technology entrepreneur, MIT graduate, and award-winning change-agent, who started building online communities before Netscape was born.
-Her 25 year career leading online and mobile projects has included building tools to register young people to vote, creating online networks of support for families facing health challenges, and launching North America’s first online crisis intervention line.
-She also founded a scrappy, action-oriented, national non-profit focused on women & technology, that broke boundaries and developed leaders for 17 years.
+Emma Payne is a seasoned technology entrepreneur, MIT graduate, and award-winning change-agent.
+She has 30 years' experience leading game-changing online and mobile projects including building North America’s first online crisis intervention line and founding a groundbreaking international organization focused on women & technology, that broke boundaries and developed leaders for 17 years.

 Help Texts Logos: